MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-memory-states.md

 ## This scope

-`This` scope pertains the active action's property bag.
+The `this` scope pertains the active action's property bag.
 This is helpful for input actions since their life type typically lasts beyond a single turn of the conversation.

 * `this.value` holds the current recognized value for the input.
 * `this.turnCount` holds the number of times the missing information has been prompted for this input.